FunnyPhantom/FunnyPhantom/README.md

-Hey.
+Hey.👋

 My name is Moha Movahedmanesh and I'm a software engineer.
 I've co founded an startup, so I had to wore many hats, and most of them technical.
 So I have technical proficiency in a lot of places.
 (And the ability to quickly gain proficiency for a given tool.)
 * For the Java stack I know Spring, Spring boot, and Reactor, lombok.
 * For the Node.js stack I know NestJs, Express, mongoose, sequalize.
 I prefer typescript in node stack.